redixhumayun/redixhumayun.github.io/_drafts/async-runtimes-part-iii.md

 }
 ```

-It also has two public API methods - `block_on` and `spawn`.
+It has two public API methods - `block_on` and `spawn`.
 These are the equivalent of the [Tokio](https://docs.rs/tokio/latest/tokio/) methods and do roughly the same thing. `block_on` is used for the top level future and blocks the main thread waiting for this future to complete, and `spawn` is used for nested futures.

 You'll notice that all my futures have an output of the unit type and have a `static` lifetime.
 The former is done to simplify the code since this runtime is only going to service a web server, which typically write their results back via the TCP stream.

 I did the latter because it was the easiest way to set up everything without having to worry about lifetimes.
-If you're interested in a way that futures can be built without any lifetime at all, read [this great post](https://emschwartz.me/async-rust-can-be-a-pleasure-to-work-with-without-send-sync-static/) by Evan Schwartz.
+If you're interested in a way that futures can be built without any lifetimes at all, read [this great post](https://emschwartz.me/async-rust-can-be-a-pleasure-to-work-with-without-send-sync-static/) by Evan Schwartz.

 And with that, we're done with the main internal components of our system.